kangwooc/info201-final-project/README.md

 ## Members and Roles of Our Group

-- David Huang : Data sorting and Creating the graphs/plots for Question 1
+- David Huang : Data sorting and Creating the graphs/plots for Question 1, Writing the description for Question 4, 5 and 6
 - Kangwoo Choi : Overall webpage design, Version control, Organizing a code, Adding image and effects for Question 4
-- Yash Singh : Project Manager, Writing the descriptions, Creating the graphs/plots for Question 2, Question 5
+- Yash Singh : Project Manager, Writing the descriptions for question 2, Creating the graphs/plots for Question 2, Question 4, Question 5
-- Matthew Ysals : Data sorting and Creating the graphs/plots for Question 2, Question 3
+- Matthew Ysals : Data sorting and creating the graphs/plots for Question 3, Writing descriptions for Question 1 and 3